iconclass/server/src/help/abouta.md

 - C. Togneri, ICONCLASS and Its Application to Primary Documents.
 In: C. Hourihane (ed.)
 Image and Belief.
 Studies in Celebration of the eightieth anniversary of the Index of Christian Art.
 (Princeton, 1999), pp 259-271
 - J. van den Berg, G.J.
 Duijfjes-Vellekoop, Translating ICONCLASS and the Connectivity Concept of the Iconclass2000 Browser.
 In: C. Hourihane (ed.)
 Image and Belief.
 Studies in Celebration of the eightieth anniversary of the Index of Christian Art.
 (Princeton, 1999), pp 291-307
+- J.P.J.
+Brandhorst, Ululas Athenas: Owls to Athens.
+In: C. Hourihane (ed.)
+Image and Belief.
+Studies in Celebration of the eightieth anniversary of the Index of Christian Art.
+(Princeton, 1999), pp 271-290
 - P. van Huisstede & J.P.J.
 Brandhorst, Dutch Pinter’s devices.
 15th-17th century.
 A Catalogue with CD-ROM (3 Vols).
 Nieuwkoop, 1999
-  [revieved by: M. Baca, In: Art Documentation: Journal of the Art Libraries Society of North America, Vol. 19, No. 2 (Fall 2000), pp. 52-53]
+  [reviewed by: M. Baca, In: Art Documentation: Journal of the Art Libraries Society of North America, Vol. 19, No. 2 (Fall 2000), pp. 52-53]
 - E. Posthumus, Libertas Browser
 - Katalog der Zeichnungen.
 Kunstsammlung der Universität Göttingen.
 CD-ROM, produced by Computer & Letteren (U. of Utrecht) for KG Saur, 1999
 - Plakate der SBZ/DDR.
 Politik, Wirtschaf, Kultur.
 Deutsches Historisches Museum, Berlin.
 CD-ROM, produced by Computer & Letteren (U. of Utrecht) for KG Saur, 1999